Arrest warrant issued in Natchitoches double homicide

 NATCHITOCHES, La.
-(KTAL/KMSS) – An arrest warrant has been issued for a suspect in a Monday night double homicide in Natchitoches.
+(KTAL/KMSS) – An arrest warrant has been issued for a suspect in the murder of two people in Natchitoches whose bodies were found late Monday night.

-Jessie James Petite Jr., 21, is charged with two counts of first degree murder in the deaths of 41-year-old Larry Batiste and 35-year-old Hiram Phillips Jr. who Natchitoches police found at a home in the 900 block of Short Seventh Street late Monday.
-Petite also is wanted on two counts of attempted first degree murder.
+Jessie James Petite Jr., 21, is wanted for two counts of first-degree murder in the deaths of 41-year-old Larry Batiste and 35-year-old Hiram Phillips Jr., who Natchitoches police found at a home in the 900 block of Short Seventh Street just after 10 p.m.
+Monday.
+Petite also is wanted on two counts of attempted first-degree murder.

 In addition to the two deceased men, Natchitoches police found a female victim suffering from gunshot wounds.
 She was transported to Ochsner LSU Health in Shreveport with life-threatening injuries.